dvlpr2/conditional-value-at-risk/README.md

 ### Load the data and compute the daily P/L.

-The data consists in only one asset, and the daily P/L data is compute as the difference from 2 successive close prices.
+The data consists in only one asset, and the daily P/L data is computed as the difference from 2 successive close prices.

 ![](png/p-and-l.png)